Babrushka/SimpleKeyClicker/README.md

 > Every single `+` keydown event must be completed with `-` release event, i.e. `+crtl`, ... do something ..., `-ctrl`, ....

-**Jump to support:**
-* `jump to`: editbox allows to jump to a defined row at a step.
-Works only if `jumpcount` > 0.
-* `jumcount`: editbox specifies count of jump repetitions.
-* `jump to` and `jumpcount` can be used only once per automation, i.e. don't specify these parameteres more than for only one row in a sequence.

-> [!CAUTION]
-> Using `jump to` and `jumpcount` can cause your automation to infinite loop.
-It is not recommended to use these functions, only in case of extreme need.

 **Color Detection:**
 *   `waitcolor(r,g,b,x,y)`: Pauses execution until the color (R, G, B) is detected at screen coordinates (X, Y).
     *   **Behavior**: If the color is not found within the timeout (~30 seconds), a **modal error dialog** appears, pausing the script.
 Automation **stops** after you click "OK" on the dialog.